Disability Discrimination Attorneys in Fresno

 Law Firm Dedicated to Representing Fresno’s Employees

 At Stephen Danz & Associates, we have some of Fresno’s top employment law attorneys.
 The Americans with Disabilities Act (“ADA”) and California’s Fair Employment and Housing Act (“FEHA”) strictly prohibit employers from discriminating against employees merely based on a physical or mental disability.
 In addition, if an employee has a disability but is able to perform the tasks of the job with reasonable accommodations, the employer must provide those to the employee.
 This also extends to temporary physical or mental disabilities.
-If you have any questions about the applicability of your disability to the ADA or FEHA, please call us today at 877-789-9707 or complete the online form and our office will contact you.
+If you have any questions about the applicability of your disability to the ADA or FEHA, please call us today ator complete the online form and our office will contact you.

 California has some of the strictest anti-discrimination laws and employee-friendly courts.
 Therefore, if you believe that you were discriminated against by an employer or future employer due to your disability, contact our office as soon as possible since some of the disability discrimination laws contain tight filing deadlines.
 Your consultation is free and we accept disability discrimination cases on a contingency basis.
 This means that we do not receive any fees if there is no compensation recovered.

-Some of the most common types of employment practices that the ADA covers include application process, hiring, testing, training, assignment, lay-off, compensation (benefits, evaluation, promotion, demotion), and leave.
+Some of the most common types of employment practices that the ADA covers include the application process, hiring, testing, training, assignment, lay-off, compensation (benefits, evaluation, promotion, demotion), and leave.
 The ADA also protects those who complain about disability discrimination from retaliation.
 It protects individuals with a disability as well as his or her affiliation with a family member or social relationship of one with disability.

 What Companies Are Covered by the ADA and FEHA?